 Additionally, same-sex couples living in community property states experience increased complexity here because community property depends on the existence of marriage, which most states do not recognize for same-sex couples.
 In fact, only four community property states- California, Nevada, New Mexico, and Washington- apply the rule to same-sex couples.
 Registered domestic partners (RDPs) in California, Nevada, and Washington must also follow their state’s community property laws.

 To better prepare your taxes and learn more about community property, below are FAQs and resources, including forms, for your review.

 To contact your senator in one of the four community property states, click here.

-- Information about Community Property
+- IRS Information for Taxpayers Living in Community Property States

 - California Income Tax Treatment of Same Sex Married Couples and Registered Domestic Partners